p360-workshop/DevDays-2020/Elasticsearch/05-lab.md

 ## What does the lab do

 In this lab, we ingest the data into elastic index using Spring boot application, and query elastic index using API end points.
-Further, query the elastic index using Kibana.
+Further, We can query the elastic index using Kibana Dev Tools.

 Application configuration can be done using the application properties which will be explained in the further lab details!